soriox/RealismController/README.md

 * Mouse & Joystick Sensitivity
 * Invert X/Y rotation

-## Setting up the Realism Controller
+## Setting up the Camera and Controller

+## Inputs

 Before setting up anything you need to decide your project's input system.
 Currently the Realism Controller only works with the old Unity input system.
 The easiest way to get this working is to add the included InputManager.asset file to the ProjectSettings folder located in the root of your Unity project.
 THIS WILL REPLACE ALL OF YOUR CURRENT INPUTS

-If you don't want to replace your current input manager, then you can create new axes for your required inputs, and/or change the name of the inputs in the RealismController.cs and the RealismCamera.cs
+If you don't want to replace your current input manager, then you can create new axes for the inputs listed below, or change the name of the inputs in the scripts to match the ones in your projects.

+## Default Inputs Used

+Inputs being used in the scripts (Case-Sensative) :

+For Joystick Inputs:

+* JoystickHorizontal
+* JoystickVertical
+* JoystickLookX
+* JoystickLookY
+* JoystickSprint

+Required Mouse Axes (Included in all Unity Projects by default) :

+* MouseX
+* MouseY

+Keyboard Inputs (These do not need to be added as they are only keyboard inputs, however these can be changed in the RealismController.cs) :

+* KeyCode.LeftControl
+* KeyCode.LeftShift

+Other:

+* Jump
+* LockRotation (Used for prop hunt controller)

+## RealismCamera.cs

+Add RealismCamera.cs to your camera that will be following the player.
+Assign a target, and this script will work right away.
+Adjust the values in the RealismCamera inspector to fit your project's needs and for better results.

+## RealismController.cs

-Now, simply add character to your scene, then attach the script to the character or the GameObject containing the character's body.
+Simply add character to your scene, then attach the script to the character or the GameObject containing the character's body.
 Adding the script will automatically add a Character Controller if one is not already there.

+You will need to add an Animator then assign the Animation Controller and Avatar.
+Make sure Root Motion is turned on.
+Use the included Animation Controller.
+When you open the controller you'll notice that the states are there but they do not have animations.
+You can download or create animations, and assign them in their appropriate states.
+I mentioned above that this is not a tutorial project so I will not show how to create the Animation Controller.
+However the animation states that are currently being used will always be listed in this readme.md.

-You will need to add an Animator along with the controller and avatar if you are using animations.
-Size the Character Controller correctly, change the controller type, and assign the CameraTransform in the RealsimController inspector (the camera that will follow the player).
+Size the Character Controller correctly.
+Then in the RealsimController inspector, change the controller type, and assign the CameraTransform.
 Change the rest of values to match your project's needs.
+For the smoothest look and results, please make sure the walk, jog, and run speeds match their animations.

 <img src="https://i.imgur.com/FfGVX8g.png" />

+If you have set up the inputs correctly as explained above, everything will work fine.
+If not, then please review the instructions again.

 ## Supported Animation States (Case-Sensative):

 Below are the supported Animation states.
 You will need these to create an Animation Controller for your character.
+Create these as boolean parameters in your Animation Controller:

 RealismController 0.5